sudheernambiar/terraform-bancked-s3/README.md

 ## Files Explained

 ### Overview
-In a production environment we should need to make sure there wont be any serious error happen, like deletion of statefiles.
+In a production environment we should need to make sure there won’t be any serious error happen, like deletion of statefile.
 Since the statefile keeps all the information about the deployment it is also prone to any human made errors.
-S3 bucket with versioning keeps each terraform.tfstate file(which generates a succussful "terraform apply" command.
-This will help us to keep preventive measure if there is a mistaken file(specifically to the terraform.tfstate file) loss or something.
+S3 bucket with versioning keeps each terraform.tfstate file(which generates a successful "terraform apply" command.
+This will help us to keep preventive measure if there is a mistaken file (specifically to the terraform.tfstate file) loss or something.

-#### Backend.tf
+#### backend.tf
 creates a s3 backend option which enables to keep store Terraform state files. (do not need any extra configurations for multiple workspaces)
 ```
 #vim backend.tf